 What is roof insulation and what type of insulation do we use?

 Our roof insulation is supplied as panels of 25mm thick polyisocyanurate sheets (30mm for Warmalog cabins) which are supplied already chemically bonded to MFP boarding.
 The roof insulation sheets are very easy to fit to the roof of your cabin, they simply need to be screwed down through the sheet into the roof board below (you don't need to locate purlins, as the roof boards are thick enough to screw into at any point without the screw protruding on the other side).
 Roof panels with 25mm insulation just need cutting to size around the edge of your roof, and any offcuts can be reused.

-In the case of our Warmalog products the insulated roof panels are already pre-cut sandwich panels with 30mm insulation backed with 10mm MFP.
+In the case of our Warmalog products, the insulated roof panels are already pre-cut sandwich panels with 30mm insulation backed with 12mm OSB3 boards.